-Coenzyme Q10 (CoQ10) is an absolutely amazing nutrient, and after reading this blog we hope that you’ll be just as excited as we are!
+After reading this blog we hope that you’ll be just as excited as we are about Coenzyme Q10!

 COQ10 otherwise known as ubiquinone or ubiquinol is a nutrient that is used by every cell in your body.

 CoQ10 has some major functions within the body: COQ10 is an amazing antioxidant and even improves the function of OTHER antioxidants in your body!
 COQ10 helps your cells grow, keeps your cells alive longer, is anti-aging, improves focus, attention, mood, energy, metabolism… (we can go on)!